 Wanna stay warm and toasty on a dive?
 Then dive dry.
 Yes!
-Unlike a wetsuit, a dry suit seals you off from the outside water and that keeps you warm!
+Unlike a wetsuit, a dry suit seals you off from the outside water and keeps you much warmer!
 Even in surprisingly cold water.

 Practical skills you’ll master in this course:

 Scuba diving with a dry suit is useful when diving many types of dive sites.
-A dry suit is necessary when ice diving and sometimes while altitude diving.
+A dry suit is necessary when ice diving (or for the Ice Diver Course) and sometimes while altitude diving (or for the Altitude Diver Course).
 Many technical divers wear dry suits on almost every dive due to the length of the time spent underwater.
 The longer the diver is in the water, the more thermal protection is required.
-If technical diving is something that interests you, check out the Discover Tec Diving experience.
+If technical diving is something that interests you, check out Discover Tec Diving.

-For more information about this, or other PADI courses, sign up for our newsletter or, come on in, have a cup of coffee and a nice chat with one of our REEF DIVERS Team members.
+For more information about this, or other PADI courses, sign up for our newsletter or come on in, have a cup of coffee and a nice chat with one of our friendly instructors.